 What you see on exhibit at the Museum of the Gulf Coast is only the tip of the iceberg!
-The Museum has more than 35,000 items, many which are rarely on display.
-The Museum collects photographs, documents, and physical objects representing the biology and history of the Gulf Coast region ranging from prehistoric times to the present.
+The Museum has more than 35,000 items, including photographs, documents, and physical objects representing the biology and history of the Gulf Coast region ranging from prehistoric times to the present.

 Donated in 1965.
 High wheel or penny farthing bicycle, ca. 1890.
 Donated by Henry Fredeman.
 First exhibited in the window of the Merchant’s National Bank in 1965.
 The modern design of the bicycle was called the “safety” bicycle when it made its debut.
 High wheel bicycles like this one were difficult to balance and stop, which caused many injuries for riders.
 Notice that the bicycle has no chain.